-The government has escalated its crackdown on the Brotherhood in recent weeks, declaring it a terrorist organisation on December 25.
+The government has recently escalated its crackdown on the Brotherhood, declaring it a "terrorist organization" on December 25.
 Al Qaeda-inspired militants have stepped up attacks on security forces since Mursi's ouster.

 While the government has linked the attacks to the Brotherhood, the group has repeatedly said it is a non-violent movement committed to peaceful resistance to the state.